+We took a Bayesian approach to estimate the parameters of our models.
 For all models, we used an uninformative Beta(1,1) prior for the probability of occupancy, ψ.
 For the observational process of each model, the choice of priors depended on the link function used.
 For model 1, which uses the logit-link, we followed the suggestions of Gelman et al (2008) and gave the intercept, a0, a Cauchy(0, 10) prior while the lure effect parameter (a1) received a Cauchy(0, 2.5) prior.
 For models 2 and 3, the log-link intercept and lure effect parameters received uninformative Normal(0, 10000) priors.
 Finally, random effects from all models were drawn from Normal(0, σ) distributions where σ ~ Gamma(0.001, 0.001).